immunefi-team/Bounty_Boosts/Alchemix/30939 - [SC - Critical] Misuse of curve pool calls results for precisio....md

 # Misuse of curve pool calls results for precision loss and unintended revertion

-Submitted on Wed May 08 2024 10:46:08 GMT-0400 (Atlantic Standard Time) by @OceanAndThunders for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 8th 2024 at 16:46:08 UTC by @OceanAndThunders for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #30939